-The 2nd International Light Alloys and Composite Materials (UHAKS'22) was held by Karabuk University Iron-Steel Institute and KBU congress coordination center between 31 March - 02 April 2022 in the Iron-Steel Institute Conference Hall and online.
+The 2nd International Light Alloys and Composite Materials (UHAKS'22) was held by

-Thanks to the symposium, which we organized for the second time this year, universities and industrial organizations come together, leading to the emergence of new ideas and new collaborations on behalf of the current situation and future goals.
+Karabuk University Iron-Steel Institute and KBU congress coordination center between 31 industrial organizations come together, leading to the emergence of new ideas and new collaborations on behalf of the current situation and future goals.
 A total of 86 papers were sent to the symposium.
 Most of the submitted papers were prepared by engineers, R&D personnel working in our industrial establishments and academic personnel at universities.